cloudfoundry-community/stackdriver-tools/src/stackdriver-nozzle/README.md

 #### Nozzle

+- `BOSH_DIRECTOR_NAME` - sets the value of the "director" label added to every metric / log exported to Stackdriver; defaults to "cf".
+This is useful for differentiating between multiple cloud foundry / BOSH instances in the same GCP / Stackdriver project.
 - `HEARTBEAT_RATE` - how often `stackdriver-nozzle` reports stats to stdout;
   defaults to 30 seconds
 - `LOGGING_BATCH_COUNT` - how many logs to batch into a single report to